NicolasHug/nicolashug.github.io/_posts/2019-06-02-around_gradient_boosting.md

 Decision trees (and thus GBDTs), have an elegant native support for missing values.

-It's deciptively simple, but this section requires a working knowledge of how decision trees are trained.
+It's deceptively simple, but this section requires a working knowledge of how decision trees are trained.

 When considering a potential split point (identified by a feature index and